IATI/js-validator-api/README.md

 -   GitHub personal access token.
 This is needed to pull in the Codelists from the `IATI/IATI-Validator-Codelists` repository.
 Note that you cannot use a "Personal Access Token (Classic)"; you must generate a fine-grained access token.

-REDIS_CACHE_SEC=60
 REDIS_PORT=6379
-REDIS_KEY=
-REDIS_HOSTNAME=

--   Redis connection, leaving the default will connect to a locally installed instance if you have one.
+REDIS_HOSTNAME=redis

+-   Redis connection, configured for `docker compose use`.
+If you develop outside docker, change these settings as appropriate.

 VALIDATOR_SERVICES_URL=https://func-validator-services-dev.azurewebsites.net/api
 VALIDATOR_SERVICES_KEY_NAME=x-functions-key